 Don’t you feel relaxed, refreshed and rejuvenated after a facial session at the spa?
 This is because facials improve blood circulation and are a great way to pamper your skin.
-However, there is a plethora of facials available at salons today - from anti-aging to hydrating ones.
+However, there are a plethora of facials available at salons today - from anti-aging to hydrating ones.
 It is important that you choose one that is right for your skin type.
 Let’s discuss how.

 How Do Facials Help?